 Repair vs. Replacement

-If your heating and cooling system has broken down and you’ve noticed it’s not quite as spry as it once was, you may be contemplating your repair vs. replacement needs.
+If your heating, ventilation, and air conditioning (HVAC) system has broken down and you’ve noticed it’s not quite as spry as it once was, you may be contemplating your repair vs. replacement needs.
 Is it too soon for replacement?
 Is repair your best choice in the long run, or would a newer, more efficient system offer you the function and dependability you’ve been looking for?
 When determining repair vs. replacement, there are many considerations.
+Our AC and heating repair experts at Aire Serv® will look at both sides of the question.

 Benefits to Replacement

-In addition to energy savings that add up over the lifetime of your new system, available tax credits and incentives could save you up to 30 percent of the cost of newer, high efficiency systems.
+- Tax Incentives – In addition to energy savings that add up over the lifetime of your new system, available tax credits and incentives could save you up to 30% of the cost of newer, high-efficiency systems.
 Look for the ENERGY STAR label for your best options when considering repair vs. replacement.

-Newer units come with a warranty, which help you save on repair costs should any issues arise.
+- Warranty – Newer units come with a warranty, which helps you save on repair costs should any issues arise.

-The U.S. Government and the Environmental Protection Agency (EPA) have mandated the phase-out of R-22 refrigerant by 2020 in an effort to protect the ozone.
-Upgrading to a R-410A system not only helps the environment, it helps you avoid the high costs of repairing an older system as supplies of R-22 are further cut each year due to the phase-out.
+- Green Benefits – The U.S. Government and the Environmental Protection Agency (EPA) have mandated the phase-out of R-22 refrigerant by 2020 in an effort to protect the ozone.
+Upgrading to an R-410A system not only helps the environment, but also helps you avoid the high costs of repairing an older system as supplies of R-22 are further cut each year due to the phase-out.

-If the cost for repair vs. replacement of your system is less than half of its value and you haven’t been suffering the need for monthly service calls to keep your system up and running, repair may be easier on your checkbook.
+- The 50% Rule – If the cost of repair vs. replacement of your system is less than half of its value and you haven’t been suffering the need for monthly service calls to keep your system up and running, repair may be easier on your checkbook.

-If you are planning on moving out of your current home in the immediate future and your system is still working, talk to your local real estate agent to determine whether either repair or. replacement would be in your best interest.
+- Moving – If you are planning on moving out of your current home in the immediate future and your system is still working, talk to your local real estate agent to determine whether either repair or replacement would be in your best interest.

-If your system is sitting on the fence – neither old nor new -- some simple maintenance techniques may help prolong its lifespan and make immediate replacement unnecessary.
+- Maintenance – If your system is sitting on the fence—neither old nor new—some simple maintenance techniques may help prolong its lifespan and make immediate replacement unnecessary.
 Ask your technician if this is in your best interest, and if so, what you can do to get a few more miles out of your existing system.

 Recognizing the Time for Repair vs. Replacement

-When it comes to repair vs. replacement, the EPA and Department of Energy’s joint ENERGY STAR program recommend HVAC (heating, ventilation and air conditioning) systems older than 10 years old and furnaces or boilers older than 15 years old be replaced.
+- Age – When it comes to repair vs. replacement, the EPA and Department of Energy’s joint ENERGY STAR program recommend systems older than 10 years old and furnaces or boilers older than 15 years old be replaced.
 Though these systems may last a few years longer, they will increasingly lose energy efficiency over time, costing you energy dollars.

-If you’re having difficulty determining whether either repair or. replacement is in your best interest, contact Aire Serv®.
+If you’re having difficulty determining whether either repair or replacement is in your best interest, contact Aire Serv.
 Our professional technicians treat your home like it is our own, and can help you determine whether repairing or replacing your existing system offers you the best solution to fit your needs.
+Call (855) 259-2280 today!